 No worries, you’ve come to the right place!

-You will meet many participants from overseas who also involve themselves in our volunteer abroad programs, along with university students and a community of people with a variety of interests.
+You will meet many participants from overseas who also involve themselves in our volunteer abroad programs, university students, and a community of people with various interests.
 Palestinians in Hebron, in particular, love to meet new people from different cultures and exchange ideas and experiences.

 How to Apply for the Human Rights In The West Bank Program?

-To register your interest, please send an email to Engage in the West Bank at Info@ecpalestine.org, with Volunteer in Human Rights Project in Palestine as the subject line to register your interest.
+To register your interest, please email Engage in the West Bank at Info@ecpalestine.org, with Volunteer in Human Rights Project in Palestine as the subject line to register your interest.
 From there, we will then email you an application form.

 Criteria for Participants in the Human Rights Program: